sst/guide/_chapters/setup-error-logging-in-serverless.md

 ### Setup Handler Lib

 You'll recall that all our Lambda functions are wrapped using a `handler()` method.
-We use this to format what our Lambda functions return as a HTTP response.
+We use this to format what our Lambda functions return as their HTTP response.
 It also, handles any errors that our Lambda functions throws.

 We'll use the debug lib that we added above to improve our error handling.